LibertyAces/BitSwanPump/doc/source/examples/coindeskAPI/index.rst

 About
 -----

-In this example we will learn how get data from an HTTP-like Source.
-We will be using HTTP Client Source for the API request.
+In this example we will learn how to get any data from API.
+We will be using a HTTP Client Source for the API request.

 In this example we will be using API from `Coindesk <https://www.coindesk.com/>`_ to get current price of Bitcoin.